 Think of engineering as a pipeline: ideas enter on one end, and exit the other as quality software.
 What we want to know is: how much do we get through the pipeline, how fast do we do it, how good is what comes out, and at what cost?

-At Pinpoint, we rely on signals to answer these questions.
+At Pinpoint, we rely on metrics to answer these questions.
 First, we build a view of all work and its current state.
 This view is filterable by team, timeframe, and work type (epic, story, task, bug, etc.) (1).
 In this example, the view shows work from the past quarter.
 We see the total number of issues in each primary work state—backlog, in progress, or closed—as well as the percentage change from the prior period (2).

 We then analyze the backlog and work activity to answer key questions, such as whether the engineering organization’s focus is matching demand: